-Masking tape can potentially peel off tape, so it is advised to always test before use on any surface.
+Masking tape can potentially peel off paint, so it is advised to always test before use on any surface.

 Is masking tape the same as painter’s tape?

 Masking tape has a stronger adhesive than traditional painter’s tape.
-Painter’s tape is traditionally low tack, and will no peel paint of walls and surfaces.
+Painter’s tape is traditionally low tack, and will not peel paint off walls and surfaces.

 What is masking tape?

 Masking tape is a pressure-sensitive adhesive tape used in painting and other crafting projects.
-It has a low-tack adhesive that makes it easy to stick to surfaces and easily remove without leaving residue or damaging the surface underneath.
+It has a low-tack adhesive that makes it easy to stick to surfaces and remove without leaving residue.
 Masking tape can be found in various widths, with most standard rolls ranging from 1/16 to 2 inches wide.
 It is most often used to mask off areas to create clean and defined lines while painting or staining surfaces.

 Can you use masking tape for drywall?